Positron emission tomography

 How you prepare

-- If you're taking any medications, vitamins or herbal supplements
+- If you're taking any medicines, vitamins or herbal supplements.

-- If you're afraid of enclosed spaces (claustrophobic)
+- If you're afraid of enclosed spaces, a condition known as claustrophobia.

 What you can expect

 The PET-CT or PET-MRI scanner is a large machine that looks a little like a giant doughnut standing upright, similar to CT or MRI scanners.

 From start to finish, the procedure takes about two hours to complete and typically does not require an overnight hospital stay.
 When you arrive for your scan, you may be asked to: